For food that reflects your state's culinary culture, look no further than its best traditional restaurant

 via tripadvisor.com

-Part of the UNESCO gastronomy list, Tucson boasts a myriad of historically significant culinary must-visits.
+Part of the UNESCO gastronomy list, Tucson boasts myriad historically significant culinary must-visit sites.
 But none outshine Arizona’s first Mexican restaurant, El Charro.
-Monica Flin opened the restaurant in 1922 (as the story goes, she’d later accidentally invent the chimichanga), and it has served up Sonoran- and Tuscon-style Mexican food ever since.
+Monica Flin opened the restaurant in 1922 (as the story goes, she’d later accidentally invent the chimichanga), and it has served up Sonoran- and Tucson-style Mexican food ever since.

 Chef, author and Flin’s great-grandniece, Carlotta Flores, continues the legacy with acclaimed dishes such as Carlotta’s Chicken Mole, tableside guacamole made from fresh avocados, and tamales that can be shipped straight to your door.
-Celebrate this traditional restaurant’s 100th anniversary at one of its five area locations.
-While you’re there, order The 1922, a margarita made with Cazadores Añejo (also established in 1922), triple sec and lime.
+The restaurant, which now has five area locations, celebrated its 100th anniversary in 2022.
+When you visit, order the 1922, a margarita made with Cazadores Añejo (also established in 1922), triple sec and lime.

 Chez Panisse Via Tripadvisor